AndreasBrommund/cloud-native/README.md

 ## Course ToDos

 - Verify that there are no service limits when e.g. running a cluster per student
-- Determine what the best account set up is for the course
-- What is the relationship between this course and the CI/CD introduction course?
-Will this course supersede the CI/CD course?

-Yes it will.
-CI/CD is an integral part of the cloud native course and will introduce CI/CD concepts to the students in a more realistic environment than the CI/CD introduction course.

 ## Cloud Native - Part ii